osmcode/osmium-tool/man/osmium-extract.md

 -S, --option=OPTION=VALUE
 :   Set a named option for the strategy.
 If needed you can specify this
     option multiple times to set several options.

+--set-bounds
+:   Set the bounds field in the header.
+The bounds are set to the bbox or
+    envelope of the polygon specified for the extract.
+Note that strategies other than "simple" can put nodes outside those bounds into the output file.

 --with-history
 :   Specify that the input file is a history file.
 The output file(s) will also